 How Can I Claim to be the Innocent Spouse?
 I Had My Faults Too!

-On a recent Facebook post, we were talking about the Bible allowing remarriage for the innocent spouse after a valid divorce.
+Recently in my private Facebook group, we were talking about the Bible allowing remarriage for the innocent spouse after a valid divorce.

 After all, God doesn’t hold you responsible for your spouse’s cheating, or abuse, or neglect, or drug/alcohol problems, or sexual addictions.
 No one forced them to behave this way.
 And surely, they had other options, such as counseling or learning communication skills if they thought you were the problem.